briancribb/strpg-hero-source/_includes/packages-ma.md

 </div>
 <div id="batleth-art" class="collapse">
 	<p>This fighting style requires a bat'leth.
 These weapons didn't show up until <em>Star Trek: the Next Generation</em> but they're cool and everybody likes them so we needed this package.</p>
+	<p>A bat'leth is mostly a defensive weapon because of the way it's constructed, but it's weilded in an aggressive manner.
+The wielder can use the force of an opponent's strike to turn the blade around into a serious counter-attack.</p>
 	<div class="alert alert-info" role="alert">
-		A bat'leth is mostly a defensive weapon because of the way it's constructed, but it's weilded in an aggressive manner.
-The wielder can use the force of an opponent's strike to turn the blade around into a serious counter-attack.
+		Klingons normally carry disruptors rather than swords, and even those aren't used inside a starship for fear of punching a hole in the hull.
+There are bat'leths in the armory, however, and Klingons carry a knife at all times.
 	</div>
-	<p>In this time period, only Klingons have the opportunity to train with a bat'leth, and actual sword fights are rare.
-Outside of ritual combat, one Klingon rushing at another with a bat'leth will most likely just get himself shot.</p>
+	<p>Around the time of the Four Years War, only Klingons have the opportunity to train with a bat'leth, and actual sword fights are rare.
+Outside of ritual combat, one Klingon rushing at another with a bat'leth will most likely be shot dead.</p>
+	<p></p>
 	<table class="table border package">
 		<thead class="table-primary">
 			<th>Cost</th>